wildfish/gabbi-hypothesis-demo/gabbi-hypothesis.md

 First thing to note, our test case inherits from the django `TestCase` supplied by hypothesis as well as the `LiveServerTestCase` which will handle the database between hypothesis runs as well as creating the server to test against.
-Next we initialise the gabbi request handlers.
-Third we build the gabbi test suite from the declaration and finally run the tests reporting any errors so that hypothesis can try and find a simpler error case.
+Next we initialise the Gabbi request handlers.
+Third we build the Gabbi test suite from the declaration and finally run the tests reporting any errors so that Hypothesis can try and find a simpler error case.

 Building Tests
 --------------